 The idea of a street hierarchy gained acceptance in the 1960s in the U.S. as a way to bring order to suburban streets, especially when a suburb was being built on green fields that had not been developed as urban land before.
-The idea persists today in the popular imagination, and to some extent among traffic engineers and the urban design community.
+Soon thereafter transportation planning agencies began classifying all of the streets in a metropolitan area in this way.
+The idea persists today in the popular imagination, and to some extent among traffic engineers, city planners, and the urban design community.

 The popularity of this idea is probably still on the rise in Western Europe, which has become increasingly interested in U.S.-style suburban development.

 Here we should hasten to say that we are not necessarily fans of the street hierarchy idea at all; in fact, we think that if you are development a street system where none has existed, or if you have the opportunity to plan a significant redevelopment, you should avoid the street hierarchy notion, with its unnecessarily wide collector and especially arterial streets, and opt for a grid system that distributes traffic over a much larger number of streets.
 Hierarchical systems tend to concentrate traffic in a few locations, and then residents and transportation planners wonder why the community suffers from congested intersections and rush hour traffic jams.

 So we offer this page as an explanatory tool for those who encounter this concept; do not interpret its existence as an endorsement of the idea.

 The conventional model of a street hierarchy works this way.

 1. Many local streets (sometimes divided into minor local streets and local streets) distribute residents to their homes.
 Cul-de-sacs were thought to be highly desirable and by definition did not connect to any other streets.
 The cul-de-sac was felt to be the ultimate in family-oriented and child-oriented pedestrian safety.
 However, the pedestrian safety factor vanishes as we progress upward on the street hierarchy, as we will see.